Counseling Outreach Peer Education

 • Provide one educational presentation per semester.
 Students can assist a CTC staff member with a presentation or design a presentation with the advise of a CTC staff or the group's advisor.

-• Attend one outreach event sponsored by the Counseling & Testing Center (e.g., National Depression Screening Day, National Eating Disorders Awareness Week, Wellness Week).
+• Attend one outreach event sponsored by the Counseling & Testing Center (e.g., National Depression Screening Day, National Eating Disorders Awareness Week, Health & Fitness Expo).

 COPE was founded on January, 2013 with four graduate students in the Clinical Mental Health Counseling program.
-In the future, we hope to have members from diverse undergraduate and graduate academic backgrounds.
+Our vision is to have team members from diverse undergraduate and graduate academic backgrounds that are committed to improving our community's mental health.
+If you are interested in this program, complete this Application.
+The COPE coordinator will contact you to set up an interview.